 This is the hotels video, which gives you an idea of what it looks like in the bedrooms, lounges and restaurants:

-The Altapura has a minibus for transporting guests around the resort, which is no doubt a useful service for the guests.
-Val Thorens is a semi-pedestrian resort, which means that vehicles don't have priority over pedestrians, but the drivers of hotel minibuses don't always remember that.
-The Altapura minibus drivers shouldn't go too fast, and should show patience and respect to pedestrians, and it would be good if the hotel management made sure that happens.
+The Altapura has a minibus for transporting guests around the resort.
+It is no doubt a useful service for hotel guests, but it's important that the Altapura minibus drivers don't go too fast, and show patience and respect to people walking around resort.

 The hotel is designed to be light inside.
 Koh-i Nor's website says, 'From the time you set foot in the hotel, you'll notice the natural light everywhere, thanks to the imposing, diamond-shaped glass structure.
 Koh-i Nor will immediately make you feel full of light, energy, and fullness.'